Cognitive-behavioral therapy is particularly effective for anxiety disorders, depression, and other problems. Is it for you? Read on.

-Cognitive-behavioral therapy (CBT) is a type of psychotherapy that is particularly effective for anxiety, depression and many related difficulties.
-It is based on the notion that what we think, what we do, and how we feel all impact one another; by making changes in any one of these three components, we can create improvement in the others.
-CBT can be done individually or in groups, but individual work is more common.
+Cognitive-behavioral therapy (CBT) is a type of psychotherapy that is particularly effective for anxiety, depression, and many related difficulties.
+It is based on the notion that what we think, what we do, and how we feel all impact one another.
+Furthermore, by making changes in any one of these three components, we can create improvement in the others.
+CBT can be done individually or in groups, but individual CBT is more common.

 Cognitive-behavioral therapy is used for a variety of emotional and behavioral difficulties.
 They include:

 - Hair pulling, skin picking and other body-focused repetitive behaviors (BFRBs)

 - Anxiety and panic attacks

 What’s It Like To Do Cognitive-Behavioral Therapy?